aloebs29/c-data-structures/README.md

 Implementations of the following data structures in C:
   - Dynamic array
   - Singly-linked list
-  - Qeue with array or singly-linked list backing
+  - queue with array or singly-linked list backing
   - Singly-linked key/value list for use in hash table
   - Hash table with string keys and integer values, implemented with chaining, djb2 hash